Trusted WordPress tutorials, when you need them most.

 AIOSEO custom fields

-You’ll also notice that instead of using the default custom fields box, many plugins create custom meta boxes.
+You’ll also notice that instead of using the default custom fields meta box, many plugins create custom meta boxes.
 These provide a cleaner way for users to enter information.

 Want to build your own custom meta box?
 Check out our step-by-step guide on adding custom meta boxes in WordPress.